Ann Jones (tennis)

 Ann Shirley Jones (born Adrianne Haydon; 17 October 1938), also known as Ann Haydon-Jones, is an English former tennis and table tennis champion.
 She won eight Grand Slam tennis championships in her career: three in singles, three in women's doubles and two in mixed doubles.
 In 2023, she served as a vice president of the All England Lawn Tennis and Croquet Club.

 Career

 Table tennis

 Jones was born in Kings Heath, Birmingham, England.
 Her parents were prominent table tennis players, her father, Adrian Haydon, having been English number 1 and a competitor at world championships between 1928 and 1953.
+Ann was ambidextrous when she was small, but her parents told her to choose one hand or the other which led her to choose to be left-handed.
 Ann, as a young girl, also took up the game, participating in five world championships in the 1950s, the best result being losing finalist in singles, doubles and mixed doubles all in Stockholm 1957.
 Soon after this she wrote the book Tackle Table Tennis This Way.

 Jones also won two English Open titles in women's doubles as Haydon.